kevgo/cucumber-sort/README.md

 cucumber-sort check
 </pre>

-If you would like to add unknown steps to `.cucumber-sort-order`, run:
+If you would like to add unknown steps to `cucumber-sort.json`, run:

 <pre type="subcommand">
 cucumber-sort check --record